cymcsg/UltimateRecyclerView/README.md

 * Colorful styles of ``swipe to refresh``
 * sticky header like instagram
 * support different layout in adapter
+* loading adapter with animations

 ###Changes in 0.3.4:
 - [x] support different layout in adapter
 - [x] support easy way to use admob
+- [x] loading adapter with animations

 ###Changes in 0.3.2:
 - [x] add a empty view when the adapter do not have data